-Socialist Alternative tried to answer these questions directly in an article in its July 2012 issue, "The case for a revolutionary socialist party", by Diane Fieldes.
-Fieldes is a longstanding activist who was until recently an academic at the University of New South Wales - not a new young member of Socialist Alternative, not yet educated but being encouraged to write by a light editorial hand.
+The Australian socialist group Socialist Alternative tried to answer these questions directly in an article in its July 2012 issue, "The case for a revolutionary socialist party", by Diane Fieldes.

-Socialist Alternative has grown, above all, by being the hardest-working group at the basics of making itself visible: organising public meetings, distributing posters and flyers for them, running stalls, selling its magazine.
+Socialist Alternative has grown, above all, by being the group best focused on the basics of making itself visible: organising public meetings, distributing posters and flyers for them, running stalls, selling its magazine.
 It deserves credit for that, and the rest of us can learn from it.

 Fieldes says that the "key reasons" for building a revolutionary socialist organisation are "two facts": "the unevenness and contradictions in workers' ideas, and the existence of competing ideas about what to do and how to win in any struggle".